-6. RESPONSIBILITIES OF THE DESIGNATED SAFEGUARDING LEADS (See Adult Safeguarding Policy)
+(See Adult Safeguarding Policy)

-6.1 Promoting this policy
+6.1 Promoting this policy.

-The Designated Safeguarding Leads (Sarah and Kiri and Kiri must) must
+The Designated Safeguarding Leads must

 - ensure that the staff and volunteers follow this policy and procedure, and understand how our policies on how we deal with data (Privacy Standard Policy), Criminal Records and Whistleblowing together support our commitment to keeping children safe. - be responsible too for ensuring that the contact details for the Chair of the Board of Trustees are available. - provide guidance and supervision to staff and volunteers to promote their safe working practices and to support staff in dealing appropriately with any concerns re the welfare of children or the behaviours of other adults. - be responsible for making all child protection referrals on behalf of WHWR.
 A referral can be about a child/young person or an unborn baby.